nsidc/usaon-benefit-tool/doc/how-to/development.md

 #### REST API design

-* Use `resources/add` route to serve a form to add a new resource to collection "resources".
+* Use `.../form` endpoints for HTMX to get user interface elements.
     * This is valuable for using HTMX to help with separation of user interface concerns; e.g. instead of designing a page with multiple forms, design form endpoints and HTMX elements on the page which use those endpoints to display the returned forms in a modal.
+    * Use `GET resources/form` route to serve a form to add a new resource to collection "resources".
-    * That form will `POST` to `resources` to actually request the resource to be created.
+        * That form will `POST resources` to request the resource to be created.
-* Simple resources that only display as forms should return a form from the basic `GET` request to a resource endpoint, e.g. `GET resource/1`.
-    * TODO: Instead of `add` as mentioned in the bullet above, perhaps we should standardize the form-serving endpoints as `GET resources/form`, `GET resource/1/form`?
+    * Use `GET resource/<id>/form` route to serve a form to edit a "resource".
+        * That form will `PUT resource/<id>` to request the resource to be updated.
+* Use consistent HTTP response codes:
+    * `200`: Successfully returned page or successfully updated resource
+    * `201`: Create resource
+    * `202`: Successfully deleted resource
+    * ...
+* Avoid redirections after operations, e.g. after a delete, don't `302`.
+Instead, `202` and pass an `HX-Redirect` header to inform HTMX, if used on the client side, what to do.
-* Tip: Use separate route functions for separate verbs/methods!
+* Use separate route functions for separate verbs/methods!
 Otherwise there can be excessive conditional logic inside route functions.